kubeflow/website/content/en/docs/components/pipelines/installation/choose-executor.md

 +++
-title = "Argo Workflow Executors" description = "How to choose and configure the Argo Workflow Executor?" weight = 40
+title = "Choosing an Argo Workflows Executor" description = "How to choose an Argo Workflows Executor" weight = 80
 +++

 An Argo workflow executor is a process that conforms to a specific interface that allows Argo to perform certain actions like monitoring pod logs, collecting artifacts, managing container lifecycles, etc.